Deltares/hydromt_delft3dfm/docs/getting_started/installation.rst

 .. code-block:: console

-  $ conda env create -n hydromt-delft3dfm -c conda-forge hydromt
+  $ conda env create -n hydromt-delft3dfm -c conda-forge python

 Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT-delft3dfm: